 Great article!
 You sound like you know your stuff.
 Most of the junk you read online is pointless.

-What are your thoughts about the product Nevr-Dull [affil. link to info/product on Amazon]?
+What are your thoughts about the product Nevr-Dull [affil link]?

 Does that fall into the brass/chrome polish category, or the automotive buff one?